rexsacrorum/rexsacrorum.github.io/content/posts/how-to-setup-mcp-with-claude-app.md

 categories: ["AI", "Development"]
 ---

-# How to setup MCP with Claude app

 ## What is MCP?

 MCP is an open protocol that standardizes how applications provide context to LLMs.
 Think of MCP like a USB-C port for AI applications.
 Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.